This guide features all that's good to know when travelling on the Pilatusbahn, the world's steepest cogwheel railway!

 Discounts are also available on the complete Golden Round Trip, that also includes the buses between Kriens and Luzern and the boat between Luzern and Alpnachstad.

 Free travel on the boat or train between Luzern and Alpnachstad + free travel on the bus/buses between Krienz and Luzern

-Note that Saver Day Passes are not a good option for the PlitausBahn, they do not include either the train between Alpnachstad and Pilatus-Bahn, or the cable car between Pilatus-Bahn and Kriens.
+Note that if you don't also have a Half Fare Card the Saver Day Passes are not a good option for the PlitausBahn, they do not include either the train between Alpnachstad and Pilatus-Bahn, or the cable car between Pilatus-Bahn and Kriens.

 I wanted to share my passion for train travel and explain how anyone can take the fantastic journeys I have taken.

 This is one of more than 100 train travel guides available on ShowMeTheJourney, which will make it easier to take the train journeys you want or need to make.
 As always, all images were captured on trips taken by ShowMeTheJourney.

 This second version of ShowMeTheJourney is exciting and new, so we are genuinely thrilled that you are here and reading this, but we also need your help.